AGMAndirko/CLAP/observations.md

 These distributions are characterized by a bimodal distribution.
 We tried to stablish a k-cluster of ages that resulted in two possibilities for downstream analysis: a [k = 3](https://github.com/AGMAndirko/CLAP/blob/master/plots/KB19_distributions/kmean3_HFstr.pdf) cluster or a [k = 4](https://github.com/AGMAndirko/CLAP/blob/master/plots/KB19_distributions/kmean4_HFstr.pdf) one.
 We finally settled on hand-picked values based on major tipping points in the Homo sapiens history (see [here](https://github.com/AGMAndirko/CLAP/blob/master/plots/KB19_distributions/timing_windows.pdf) for the final distribution).

+## Statistical significance
+We checked with a KS statistical test whether the all, 90 (non strict) and 90 (strict) distributions are significantly different, performing different tests for the 0-300k and the 300k-end bits.
+The KS tests show that the different curves are different in a significant way (p-val < 0.01) despite two of them being a subset of the "all" distribution.

 ## Other subsets of evolutionary relevance
+[TBC]
 - fivefiles
 - Introgression
 - Enhances, GTEX